Family Shelter Program

 Cold Weather Shelter

 The cold weather shelter is a partnership with the faith community and Howard County government which provides overflow shelter from November through March.
 Congregations host the shelter for one or two weeks and provide volunteers for transportation, meals, laundry and to work shifts in the shelter.
 Grassroots provides administrative coordination and a staff person to act as the team leader during the hours that the shelter is open.
-For more information on the Cold Weather Shelter program, please contact Anna Katz, the CWS Coordinator at 410-531-6006 or email@example.com.
+For more information on how your congregation can participate in the Cold Weather Shelter program, please contact Kathy Piet, the CWS Manager, email@example.com.
+For emergency shelter needs, please contact the crisis hotline at 410-531-6677.

-The Day Resource Center, a successful partnership with the faith community, is located at 8826 Washington Blvd. in Jessup and is open 3 days a week.
+Grassroots Day Resource Center, a successful partnership with the faith community, is located at 10390 Guilford Road, Suite A (first floor), in Jessup and is open 3 days a week.
 The Center provides meals, showers, limited laundry, fellowship and social services to homeless individuals in the Howard County Route 1 corridor.
-For more information, visit the Day Center’s web site www.daycenter.org or call the business line at 410-531-6006.
+For more information, visit the Day Center’s web site www.daycenter.org or call the business line at 301-776-9900.